Skip to main content

 Agriculture

 Typical endeavors include growing cash crops such as vegetables or coffee, producing artisanal goods from local materials, developing basic budgeting, marketing or group organization trainings to support these endeavors, and addressing nutritional issues through gardens or new recipes.
-Additionally, the SAS program partners with local agencies, organizations and NGOs, including the Ministry of Agriculture Development (MIDA) and FAO.
+Additionally, the program serves primarily in indigenous regions of Panama and partners with local agencies, organizations, and NGOs, including the Ministry of Agriculture Development and the Food and Agriculture Organization.

 Youth in Development